-Wild boar became extinct in England at least 300 years ago.
-In recent years, however, small populations of feral wild boar have become established again as a result of escapes and deliberate releases from wild boar farms.
+Wild boar were once common in England, but were hunted to extinction at least 300-years ago.
+In recent years small populations of feral wild boar have become established again in the wild as a result of both accidental and deliberate releases from wild boar farms.

-The Forest of Dean population is the largest of the breeding populations that now exist in England.
-The original population established in woodlands near Ross-on-Wye after escaping from a wild boar farm in the area during the 1990’s.
-However, in 2004 a group of around 60-farm reared wild boar were dumped in an illegal release near the village of Staunton on the western edge of the Forest above the Wye Valley.
-By 2009 it was clear that the two populations had merged and a breeding population was thriving in the Forest.
+The Forest of Dean boar population is the largest in England, and is continuing to grow.
+The original population established in woodlands near Ross-on-Wye after escaping from a wild boar farm in the area during the 1990s.
+In 2004 a group of around 60 farm reared animals were dumped in an illegal release near the village of Staunton on the western edge of the Forest, above the Wye Valley.
+By 2009 it was clear that the two populations had merged and a breeding population was thriving.

 Status of Feral Wild Boar

-As a farmed animal, wild boar are subject to the Dangerous Wild Animals Act 1976.
-That Act contains provisions for local authorities to licence the keeping of wild boar and specify conditions in the licence so as to ensure the animal(s) are confined in a way that prevents their escape.
+As a farmed animal, wild boar are subject to the Dangerous Wild Animals Act, 1976.
+That Act contains provisions for local authorities to licence the keeping of wild boar and specify conditions in the licence so as to ensure that animals are confined in a way that prevents their escape.

-The Wildlife & Countryside Act 1981 regulates the release of non-native species into the wild, and Part 1 section 14 of the Act makes it an offence to release, or to allow to escape into the wild, any animal that is not ordinarily resident in, and is not a regular visitor to the Great Britain in a wild state, or is otherwise included in Part 1 Schedule 9 of the Act.
-For clarity wild boar were added to Schedule 9 in 2010.
+The Wildlife & Countryside Act, 1981 regulates the release of non-native species in the wild.
+Part 1, Section 14 of that Act makes it an offence to release or allow to escape into the wild, any animal that is not ordinarily resident in, and is not a regular visitor to Great Britain in a wild state, or is otherwise included in Part 1, Schedule 9 of the Act.
+For clarity, wild boar were added to Schedule 9 in 2010.

 Behaviour of Feral Wild Boar